getshifter/wp-serverless-forms/README.md

 Major features in WP Serverless Forms include:

 * Works on both Serverless Static WordPress Sites and Dynamic PHP hosted sites
-* Support for Contact Form 7
+* Support for Contact Form 7, Gravity Forms
 * Works with providers such as IFTT, Basin, FormKeep, Formspree and many more.
 * Supports custom HTTP Endpoints and WebHooks